 We believe that one of the best and most unique family adventures is a family volunteering holiday at Imire: Rhino and Wildlife Conservation.

-Located in Zimbabwe, in Southern Africa, this incredible volunteer programme has been running for over 10 years, based in a family-run conservancy, home to three generations of the Travers family.
-Dozens of families, with children as young as five, have got their hands and clothes dirty, and had tons of fun doing it, while learning along the way.
+Located in Zimbabwe, in Southern Africa, this incredible volunteer programme has been running for over 10 years, based in a family-run conservancy.
+Dozens of families, with children as young as five, have got their hands and clothes dirty, and had an unforgettable family holiday – with a difference!

 One such family is the Rogers’ – mum, dad and two wide-eyed children, Sam (10 years) and Evie (6 years).
 Instead of a typical family holiday back home in the UK, Emma and Ian decided that their children needed a little adventure, and signed up to a life-changing week at Imire.
 And what a wonderful time it was!